VAST is a tool for the network telemetry engine for data-driven security investigations.

 bin/vast –help

-To install VAST properly for your local user simly place the unpacked folders in /usr/local/
+To install VAST properly for your local user simly place the unpacked folders in /usr/local/.

 FreeBSD and macOS users have to build from source.
-Clone the master
+Clone the master branch to get the most recent version of VAST.

 git clone –recursive https://github.com/tenzir/vast